AI as multiplier, discipline as durability

 None of this is free.
 The trade-offs I've actually paid:

-The selection effect — AI accelerates writing, not thinking
+The selection effect — AI accelerates, doesn't improve

 The hardest truth, before closing.